Carl Olof Rosenius: Later years

 The Swedish Evangelical Mission, intended to bring together the different revival groups, was formed by Hans Jacob Lundborg in 1856.
 Rosenius supported its founding.
 A year later the organization bought the English Church's old building and reopened it as Bethlehem Church.
 Rosenius was able to work there as well as on numerous preaching trips throughout the country.
 He continued to edit and publish Pietisten, which went from 2,000 subscribers to 10,000 between 1850 and 1860.
-He published it until his death along with publishing and editing Missionstidningen and several other magazines.
+Readers – both laypeople and clergy – sought his advice; he received multiple letters a day.
+He published the journal until his death along with publishing and editing Missionstidningen and several other magazines.
 During his last years he wrote an extensive series of articles on the Epistle to the Romans that appeared in Pietisten.
 On Pentecost Sunday, 1867, Rosenius suffered a stroke in the pulpit of St. John's Church in Gothenburg.
 He died the following year.
 He is buried in St. John's Cemetery in Stockholm.

 Theology

 Rosenius' Pietism, influenced by the Läsare (Reader) movement, the Herrnhuters (Moravian Brethren), and Methodism, retained key features of the northern Swedish religious revival – with the Bible as the Word of God, Lutheran objective atonement in Jesus Christ, and justification by grace alone at its core.
 He often found himself taking the middle ground between the subjectivity and emotionalism of the Moravian Brethren and the strictness of Pietism.
-In the Schartauan emphasis on the order of grace, he suspected legalism; "come as you are!" was his message.
+In the Schartauan emphasis on the order of salvation, he suspected legalism; "come as you are!" was his message.
 He was on friendly terms with the Herrnhuters and had much in common with the Finnish evangelist Fredrik Gabriel Hedberg, despite believing that he went too far in the direction of antinomianism.
 Evidence of Scott's Methodist faith was more apparent in Rosenius' evangelistic work than in his theology.
 He had a strong dislike of Erik Janssonism.

-He did not use Den svenska psalmboken ('the Swedish Hymnal') but rather song collections of a more personal religious nature, including those published by Oscar Ahnfelt.
+He did not use Den svenska psalmboken, the Church of Sweden's hymnal, but rather song collections of a more personal religious nature, including those published by Oscar Ahnfelt.
+Hymns of his would, however, later be published in the church's 1921 supplement Nya psalmer.
 Throughout his life Rosenius remained a member of the Church of Sweden, baptizing his children and taking Communion in the state church and rejecting separatism and the free distribution of Communion.